How to Prepare for Anal Sex | From Start to Finish

 4 Inch Whopper

 4 Inch Whopper is stunningly strong, an intense experience that has stronger vibrations than anything else a beginner could stick in their butt.
 You will certainly enjoy anal sex with this little guy.
+It is one of the most popular pegging toys too.

 At a mere 4 inches insertable, it is about half the size of a normal man's erection size making it a fabulous precursor to backdoor penile penetration.
 It even has the same shape making it a literal training tool.
 This is actually my top suggestion, but if you've never inserted anything back there before.
 The 1 inch girth may be a stretch – pun intended!